October 25, 2017

 MEET THE HONOREES:

 Since 1997, Lynn Gumpert has been Director of the Grey Art Gallery at New York University, where she has organized and overseen more than 60 exhibitions.
-From 1980 to 1988, she was curator and then senior curator at the New Museum of Contemporary Art, where she worked on Leon Golub’s first retrospective and, in 1986, the museum’s first show of European artists, including Katarina Fritsch.
-From 1998 to 2007, she worked as an independent curator and consultant, organizing shows at the Musée d’Art Moderne de la Ville de Paris and the Setagaya Art Museum, Tokyo, among others.
+From 1980 to 1988, she was curator and then senior curator at the New Museum of Contemporary Art (new York), where she worked on Leon Golub’s first retrospective and, in 1986, the museum’s first show of European artists, including Katarina Fritsch.
+From 1998 to 2007, she worked as an independent curator and consultant, organizing shows at the Musée d’Art Moderne de la Ville de Paris and the Setagaya Art Museum (Tokyo), among others.
 In 1992, she authored the first major monograph on Christian Boltanski.
 She has also contributed essays to numerous publications and served on the board of the International Association of Art Critics.
 In 1999, she was awarded a Chevalier of the Order of Arts and Letters from the French government.